nityansuman/tensormine/README.md

 ## You have just found TensorHub!

-TensorHub is a library built on top of TensorFlow 2 to provide simple, modular and repeatable abstractions to accelerate deep learning research.
-TensorHub is designed to be simple to understand, easy to write and quick to change (according to the need of the hour!).
+TensorHub is a deep learning API written in Python, running on top of the machine learning platform TensorFlow 2 to provide simple, modular and repeatable abstractions to accelerate deep learning research.
+TensorHub is designed to be simple to understand, easy to write and quick to change.

 Unlike many frameworks TensorHub is extremely flexible about how to use modules.
 Modules are designed to be self contained and entirely decoupled from one another.

 Use TensorHub if you need a deep learning library that:

 + **Reproducibility** - Reproduce the results of existing pre-training models (such as ResNet, VGG, BERT, XLNet).

 + **Modularity** - Clear and robust interface allows users to combine modules with as few restrictions as possible.